CFJ-EN ANNUAL SEMINAR 2025

 Objectives

-1/ Explore ways to strengthen the capacities and the roles of child protection systems in Europe
+1/ Explore ways to strengthen the capacity and role of child protection systems in Europe

-This includes inter-agency cooperation with the justice system, examining support systems such as education, therapeutic care, family and social interventions, and strategies to build the capacities of child protection systems and advocating for adequate resources’ allocation.
+This includes fostering inter-agency cooperation within the justice system, examining support structures such as education, therapeutic care, family and social interventions, and developing strategies to enhance the capacity of child protection systems.
+It also involves advocating for adequate allocation of resources.

 2/ Promote child rights-based responses and gatekeeping mechanisms to protect children in contact with the justice system

-This includes addressing the impact of protection vs punitive responses on children’s psychological, neurological, emotional and social development, as well as avoiding harmful placements of children in prisons, psychiatric institutions, care institutions, segregation of children with disabilities, detention facilities for migrant children, among others.
-Such responses typically encompass integrated multidisciplinary models, such as the Barnahus model, rehabilitation, and reintegration strategies that prioritise care and support, and involve shared responsibilities among a variety of protection/care stakeholders/actors.
+This means addressing the impact of protective versus punitive responses on children’s psychological, neurological, emotional, and social development.
+It also requires avoiding harmful placements, such as in prisons, psychiatric institutions, residential care institutions, facilities segregating children with disabilities, and detention centres for migrant children.
+Effective responses typically involve integrated, multidisciplinary models such as the Barnahus model, as well as rehabilitation and reintegration strategies that prioritise care and support and rely on shared responsibilities among a range of protection and care actors.

-3/ Ensuring Continuity of care in protection systems for children in contact with the law
+3/ Ensure continuity of care in protection systems for children in contact with the law

-Improving continuity of care and ensuring that protection/justice systems support children through transitions (children below MACR, children transitioning to adulthood) without shifting them into punitive or exclusionary frameworks.
+Strengthening continuity of care means ensuring that protection and justice systems support children through key transitions — for example, children below the minimum age of criminal responsibility (MACR) or those transitioning into adulthood — without shifting them into punitive or exclusionary frameworks.

-4/ Spotlight complex cases, where children face specific risks and child rights violations:
+4/ Spotlight complex cases where children face heightened risks and rights violations

 Wednesday 22 October 2025